Migrate data with Cluster Linking on Confluent Cloud

 For a given topic, you can set up three new topics:

 • A new, regular topic on your new cluster by the same name.
-This topic will receive new events produced to your new cluster.
+This topic receives new events produced to your new cluster.

 • A mirror topic on your new cluster, which mirrors historical data and any new events produced to the old cluster.
 You’ll give this topic a prefix, so it doesn’t clash with the writable topic.